favdv/PowerQuery/README.md

 _**Note:** While it might not be obvious that this is needed in PowerBI desktop, the functions are written in a way so it will also ensure auto-refresh works once published._

 ## Misc
-In the folder misc, some other functionality is available that might be useful for specific cases.
+In the folder misc, a range of different files are available that might be useful for specific cases.
 For instance, a table with test data, which is in essence also a pattern as it can be modified to suit.
+It could also be used as is in some cases.

+There is also an empty template in there that could be used as a starting point to write a new function.

-It couls also be used as is.
-To make them recognisable, their extension is *.pt*
+To make them recognisable, their extension is *.pt* (PQ Templates)

 # Naming conventions
 The naming conventions of the files are defined as follows: **&lt;functionType&gt;.&lt;vendor (if applicable)&gt;.&lt;mainApplication&gt;.&lt;applicationDetail&gt;**